microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

   ![iOS MSAL configuration](./media/ios-msal-configuration.png)

 ## Installing Microsoft Quick Authentication SDK
-To install the Microsoft Quick Authentication SDK in your development environment, proceed as follows:
+To install the Microsoft Quick Authentication SDK in your development environment using CocoaPods, proceed as follows:
 1. Install CocoaPods following the instructions in the [Getting Started guide](https://guides.cocoapods.org/using/getting-started.html)
-2. Create a Podfile for your application and add the dependency on Microsoft Quick Authentication:
+2. Create a `Podfile` for your application and add `MicrosoftQuickAuth` under your target:
 ```
 use_frameworks!

 target 'your-target-here' do
-  pod 'MSAL'
   pod 'MicrosoftQuickAuth'
 end
 ```